Programs at the NAU Community Music and Dance Academy

 Youth and adult fiddle Accordion Closed

 Students will learn fiddle tunes by ear, as well as learn ornaments and bowing styles typically found in fiddle music.
 Each class will consist of listening, reviewing previously learned tunes, and learning new tunes and technique.
 Recommended for students ages 10+ with a teacher referral or audition.
-These classes are listed on the Group Music Registration form.

 Youth and adult Chamber Groups Accordion Closed

 Have you ever wanted to play in a quartet, trio, or collaborate with a pianist?
 Our Chamber Group classes would be a great choice for you.
 Recommended for students ages 10-18 and 18+ who know how to read music.
 The date, time, and location of rehearsals and coachings will be determined by the group at the first meeting.
 Chamber group rehearsals start the first week of September in the fall semester and the last week of January in the spring semester.
-These classes are listed on the Group Music Registration form.

 Music Mind Games Accordion Closed